 If reducing balance billing is one of your top goals, you must provide more robust education for your team members.
 It will help them better understand how the healthcare system works while also providing them with more insight into reference-based pricing options.
 You might also want to make transparent pricing guides — covering providers in your area — available for employees to help them make educated healthcare decisions.

-Done correctly, a switch to reference-based pricing can help you foster a healthier and more empowered team.
+Switching to a reference-based pricing plan design can help you foster a healthier and more empowered team.
 And the best way to ensure that happens is to take the time to find the best reference-based pricing option for your company and provide plenty of support to your employees as you implement the new strategy.